Art Group for Adults with BPD

 Creative Expressive Group for Adults with BPD

-We currently have a student from the University of Derby running a series of free creative group sessions for individuals with Borderline Personality Disorder (BPD) to come together and engage in creative activities, with a focus on exploring/expressing/celebrating the positive aspects of ourselves and our lives.
+For the second year in a row, we're very excited to have a wonderful student from the University of Derby running a series of free creative group sessions for individuals with Borderline Personality Disorder (BPD).
+These sessions enable adults with BPD to come together and engage in creative activities, with a focus on exploring/expressing/celebrating the positive aspects of ourselves and our lives.
 No artistic ‘skill’ or experience is needed.

 Due to the current situation with Covid-19, until further notice, we will be running the sessions online, via ZOOM!

-However, we will set the meeting to begin at 1.30pm to ensure we get everyone connected ready to start at 2pm.
+However, we will set the meeting to begin slightly earlier to ensure we get everyone connected ready to start at 1.30pm.

 About the Creative Expressive Group